 ETC may use Google Analytics (a third-party service provider) to monitor and analyse website traffic.
 Google uses the data collected to track and monitor the use of our website.
 This data is shared with other Google services.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.

 Collection of this information will only occur as is reasonably necessary for one or more of ETC’s functions or activities.

-ETC will only use personal or sensitive information for the purpose/s for which it was gathered.
+ETC only uses personal or sensitive information for the purpose/s for which it was gathered.
 If it is deemed necessary to use this information for any other purpose, the client/student must consent to its use for this purpose.
+In some instances, the individual would reasonably expect that the information would be used for the secondary purpose.
 This includes but is not limited to information provided by ETC’s Registered Training Organisation (RTO) to the Department of Industry and authorised third parties for the purpose of research, statistical analysis, program evaluation and internal management purposes.
 Consent will be sought to discuss individual progress and development with an Employer, Supervisor, Workplace Trainer, Employment Service provider and in some cases, other ETC Trainer/Assessors if and when necessary.